 The treatment of ovarian cysts depends on the risk it poses and the discomfort felt by the woman during pregnancy.
 Watchful waiting is the first approach when a cyst is discovered in an ultrasound scan.
 With follow up scans, it is possible to tell if the cyst has resolved on its own or is growing in size, posing a risk.

 If the cyst grows large enough to cause pain or other risks such as a rupture, it may be surgically taken out.
 A keyhole surgery or laparoscopy is normally done in early pregnancy.
-If the cyst is large or develops late in pregnancy, it will be removed through a cut in the tummy (laparotomy).
+If the cyst is large or develops late in pregnancy, it will be removed through a cut in the tummy (laparotomy), only if required.

-Removing ovarian cyst during pregnancy is done in two ways:
+Removing an ovarian cyst during pregnancy is done in two ways:

 - Operation After 20 Weeks: A troublesome cyst will need to be removed surgically but only after 20 weeks of the pregnancy.
-A surgery to remove it before 20 weeks increases the chances of a miscarriage, and therefore, is avoided.
+Surgery to remove it before 20 weeks increases the chances of a miscarriage, and therefore, is avoided.

 - Operation At Any Stage: Sometimes a large cyst could develop on a stem from an ovary causing it to twist (Ovarian torsion).
 This could damage the ovary and make the woman very sick.
 In such cases, doctors operate immediately, no matter what stage the pregnancy is in.